pksjce/web-perf-dev/src/pages/guide-to-measurement-part-1.md

 The above diagram is a handy way I try to remember the sequence of these metrics.
 There are many other metrics in this spectrum but knowing these basic ones will help you place the others on this scale.
 Remember that these metrics are cumulative.
 That means that making a fast TTFB affects all the others like a waterfall and reduces overall TTI too.
 But simply reducing TTI may not affect any other metric.

-## Lighthouse and web vitals.
+### Lighthouse and web vitals.

 Referring to my [previous blogpost](https://web-perf.dev/web-perf-intro/), on why performance is important, we spoke about how Google wants to calculate search rank based on performance metrics.
 These metrics are the Core Web Vitals.
 These are very similar to the ones I spoke of above.
 But they deserve their own section.

 Lighthouse is a tool developed by the Chrome team that initially was a chrome extension but now has been integrated right into the browser developer tools.
 To open Lighthouse, we must open up the Devtools and navigate to the tab indicating "Lighthouse".
 We will discuss this tool in depth in the future.

 Lighthouse loads up your webpage from scratch on your local browser and provides you with a performance score.
-This performance score is based off of a number of metrics called (web vitals)[https://web.dev/vitals/].
+This performance score is based off of a number of metrics called [web vitals](https://web.dev/vitals/).

 Three of these webvitals have been chosen as Core web vitals that every webpage must perform well in.
 These are LCP, FID and CLS.
 (Three new acronyms for you to learn!)